EXCLUSIVE-Draft deal calls for UN access to all Iran sites -source

 The information from the source was preliminary and subject

-to change as it was based on a draft of the nuclear deal that
+to change because it was based on a draft of the nuclear deal

-was not the final version and that could be amended before final
+that was not the final version and that could be amended before

 Diplomats close to the talks say that they are hoping to